Who Needs Conversion Rate Optimization (CRO)?

-Conversion Rate Optimization is a system for increasing the percentage of visitors to a website and converting them to customers, or more specifically, getting them to take the desired action on a webpage.
+Conversion Rate Optimization in Marketing is a system for increasing the percentage of your website visitors who convert to customers.
+More specifically, the goal of CRO is to increase the ratio of visitors who engage in a specific desired action on a webpage.
 This is the standard definition of CRO.
 However, there are many ways to accomplish Conversion Rate Optimization.

 The changes made in a CRO program are commonly done through a series of tests launched and aimed to produce website visitor insights and results.
 These tests can involve changes to nearly anything, including site-wide or small localized spots (such as call-to-action-specific changes).

 Because tests can involve nearly any concept and area, Conversion Rate Optimization is both a multidisciplinary art and science that pulls together creative, analytical, and technical solutions to create tests.
 This is where it helps to have a team dedicated to digging into data expand creatively on test ideas, and technically develop tests to be launched on your digital platform.

 Successful Conversion Rate Optimization programs understand the investment of each test.
 Although not every test will be a winner, the tests that are will strengthen the overall organizational understanding of visitor psychographics and lifetime site conversion rate.